Deutsche Bank outshines Wall St rivals with best quarter since 2014

-FRANKFURT (Reuters) - Deutsche Bank posted a better-than-expected net profit for the first quarter, driven by its investment banking activities which outperformed major U.S. rivals.
+FRANKFURT (Reuters) - Deutsche Bank posted a better-than-expected net profit for the first quarter, its strongest in seven years, driven by its investment banking activities that outperformed major U.S. rivals.

+Not long ago, Deutsche’s sprawling investment bank was viewed as its problem child following dwindling revenue and scandals involving the sale of mortgage securities and the laundering of money from Russia.
+Deutsche managers said they would focus more on old-fashioned retail and corporate banking.

+But now, revenue of the fixed-income trading business and origination and advisory services have surged, trends that have also lifted profits of competing banks, and helped offset lacklustre performance at Deutsche’s other divisions.

-The German lender on Wednesday reported a first-quarter net profit attributable to shareholders of 908 million euros ($1.1 billion) versus a year-earlier loss of 43 million.
-That beat consensus profit expectations of around 600 million euros.
+Deutsche, Germany’s largest lender and one of the world’s most important, on Wednesday reported a first-quarter net profit attributable to shareholders of 908 million euros ($1.1 billion) versus a year-earlier loss of 43 million.
+That beat consensus profit expectations of around 600 million euros, and was the best quarter since the first three months of 2014.

-It was the strongest quarter for Deutsche since the first quarter of 2014, as revenue at its fixed-income trading business and origination and advisory services surged, trends that have also lifted profits of competing banks.
+“Even though we undoubtedly benefited from a favourable market environment, this result shows once again that we are on the right track with our strategy,” Sewing told staff.

 The bank had hoped to trim costs to 18.5 billion euros for 2021 but additional costs of around 400 million euros in bank levies and a German deposit protection scheme following the collapse of Greensill Bank, the lender owned by insolvent UK finance firm Greensill, could make that difficult to achieve.